harrysodhi59-dot/harasis-portfolio/projects/npri.md

 It also helped me understand how machine learning and data analysis can support environmental decision-making.

 📌 More project pages coming soon…
-5️⃣ Scroll down → Commit new file
-👉 Reply “NPRI done” and I will generate the Facial Keypoint Detection project page next.